 (You can book me as a speaker on long-term trends and how the world is changing.)

 Interests: I am an economist working at the University of Oxford.
-My research interests are the growth and distribution of living standards.
+My research interests are the growth and distribution of living standards globally.

 Life: Born in 1983 in Kirchheimbolanden in Germany I grew up in the same town with my two sisters and my brother.
 It is a small town – with forests towards close-by France and wine yards towards the river Rhine.
 Much of my time I spent playing the guitar in a band with friends.

 Throughout my studies I traveled as much as I could.
 We went to the Himalayas (crossed the Dolpo region), I traveled up the Nile (from Cairo southwards across Lake Nasser into Nubia.
 Further to Khartoum and then up the Blue Nile to the Abyssinian highlands.
 And then from Addis Ababa through the rift valley finally to Kenya), and I crossed the Andes from East to West on foot and bicycle.
-I financed this by working as a bicycle tour guide in Europe for many years.
+I financed this by working during my studies, for the longest time as a bicycle tour guide in Europe for many years.

 During my studies (in 2011) I spent some months at the Instituto de Estudos do Trabalho e Sociedade in Rio de Janeiro and then at the Vienna University of Economics and Business working with Jesus Crespo Cuaresma.
 During these research stays I was working on my dissertation on the political determinants of income inequality.
 Because of this research Sir Tony Atkinson invited me in 2012 to come and work with him at the University of Oxford.
 Since then I am working here.

 Media: I think it is my responsibility as a researcher to bring my work to the audience that pays – through taxes – for this research.
 This is one of the reasons why I am publishing open-access web publications (see below).